 Welcome dear DSP companies,

-We're thrilled to have you here!
+we're thrilled to have you here!
 Below you find an overview of the steps you need to follow when setting up a new Kenjo account as an Admin.
 Some of the settings were pre-set for you, so you can start working with Kenjo right away.
 Within each step, you will find a general description of the tasks and links to detailed instructions for each task.
-Some of the steps also offer you a frequently asked question so you are prepared!

-- Step 4: Time Off Request and Time Off Policies
+- Step 6: Time Off Requests and Time Off Policies

 - Step 7: Work with Shiftplan